DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 ### <span id="workshops">Workshops, Masterclasses and Lectures</span>
 During the semester we offer you several possiblities to expand your knowledge and experience via workshops, masterclasses and lectures.

-#### <span id="scrumtraining">SCRUM</span>
+#### <span id="SCREAM!">SCREAM<!/span>
-To structure the collaborative process of your project, we use the Scrum method discussed above.
+To structure the collaborative process of your project, we use the SCREAM! method discussed above.
 By setting clearly defined goals and dividing roles and tasks between team members, the method allows for an iterative approach to challenges and breaks larger goals up into achievable parts.
 During this workshop you will familiarize with this way of working.

 #### <span id="presentation">Pitch Training</span>
 Working on a project for a client means that you have to present your research, findings, plans and advice to them in a professional manner.
 This training is designed to help you make well structured and convincing pitch.